-The Proposed 2021 Operating Budget is balanced between expenses, system generated revenues, and traditional public funding, and federal COVID-19 Emergency funding.
-CTA continues to maintain existing service levels while holding fares constant, even as the impact of COVID and State funding reductions continue to impact revenues.
+The Proposed 2022 Operating Budget is balanced between expenses, system generated revenues, traditional public funding, and federal COVID-19 Emergency funding.
+CTA continues to maintain existing service levels.
+In 2021, CTA reduced pricing on its most popular unlimited ride passes in recognition of how the COVID pandemic has impacted ridership patterns and will continue to look for innovative ways to best serve its riders going forward.